Skip to main content

 1

-Open the agent detail page and click the Sharing tab (visible to the owner only).
+Open the agent detail page and click the Access tab (owner only).

 2